Our Future Path! A plan for a better world!

 I will talk more about the first amendment in the upcoming section on the Constitution.
 However, here I want to talk specifically about what freedom of speech we should have, and not on what individuals and groups think and say we have based on their unlimited interpretation of the first amendment.
 That is, we should have the right to free speech, but only up to the point where it would cause undue harm.

 Some of the things that individuals and groups say have the potential to cause us undue harm.
-What they say could damage our reputations, make us worry when we, our family, our friends, or others are threatened, or could manipulate us into doing bad things or others into harming us.
+What they say could damage our reputation, could make us worry when we, our family, our friends, or others are threatened, or could be used to manipulate us into doing bad things or others into harming us.
 Therefore, we must put some appropriate limits on our speech to protect ourselves from being unduly harmed, and in turn to penalize anyone who has done some undue harm by what they have said.

-To understand better what speech would or could cause undue harm, we must first understand the fundamentals of speech.
+For a better understanding of what speech would or could cause undue harm, we must first understand the fundamentals of speech.
 For instance, the content and type of speech that someone uses can help us to determine whether it would or could cause undue harm.

-The content of our speech can contain some combination of fact, fiction and opinion.
+The content of our speech can contain some combinations of fact, fiction and opinion.
 A fact is a true statement that can be verified or objectively proven.
-A fiction is a belief or statement that is false, but that is often held to be true because it is expedient to do so.
+Fiction is a belief or statement that is false, but that is often held to be true because it is expedient to do so.
 An opinion tells how someone feels and is often based on an element of belief.

 In general, when individuals or groups talk about Free Speech, they usually talk about all forms of speech.
 However, there are differences between what individuals say in a personal conversation, discussion or debate, verses what individuals say when they are paid or are paying to speak.
 The following is mainly an analysis of Free Speech but does apply more broadly to Paid Speech as well.